chanjiayee0248/animuwu/PROMPTS.md

 # AI/Copilot Usage Disclosure
 Hi!
 If you're reading this, chances are you're curious about *how* AI tools were used in the creation of this project.
 I'll try to keep sections organized based on overall sub-objectives, and use a journal-like style since I'd imagine you'd want to peer into my thought processes :D

+Extra context/background info: My previous projects have mostly been purely static apps with little to no data fetching, and involved using MobX instead of Redux for state management.
+This is my first time building an app with a larger focus on data fetching and API integration, and my first time using Redux as well.

 Here goes!

 ## AI Tools Used: